This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Ataxic cerebral palsy is one of three main types of cerebral palsy and is also the rarest.[1]
-It causes poor coordination and balance and also affects depth perception.
+Ataxic cerebral palsy is one of three main types of cerebral palsy and is also the rarest.
+It causes problems with coordination and balance and also affects depth perception.
 Treatments for ataxic cerebral palsy include therapy and medication.

 What Is Ataxic Cerebral Palsy?

-Ataxic cerebral palsy is a rare type of cerebral palsy affecting around 5% to 10% of all people diagnosed.[2]
+Ataxic cerebral palsy is a rare type of cerebral palsy affecting less than 10% of all people diagnosed.[1]
 The name comes from the word ataxia, which means a lack of coordination and without order.

-Which Part of the Brain is Affected By Cerebral Palsy?
+Which Part of the Brain Is Affected By Ataxic Cerebral Palsy?

-Different types of cerebral palsy impact different areas of the brain.
+Different types of cerebral palsy impact other areas of the brain.
 This is why each type causes unique symptoms.

-Ataxic cerebral palsy is caused by damage to the balance center of the brain, the cerebellum.
+Ataxic cerebral palsy is caused by damage to the brain’s balance center, the cerebellum.
 The cerebellum is responsible for fine-tuning movement commands for the body, and damage to this area results in poor coordination and lack of balance.

 Lifelong Financial Assistance for Your Child's Birth Injury